CactuseSecurity/firewall-orchestrator/documentation/developer-docs/visual-studio-code.md

     git clone

-## Add upstream cactus repo (from vscode 1.49 can now also be done in vscode)
+## Add upstream cactus repo
+(from vscode 1.49 can now also be done in vscode UI)

 change into the workspace directory on command line and run